clear-code/redmine_full_text_search/README.md

 * PostgreSQL with Pgroonga
 * MySQL(MariaDB) with Mroonga
-  * Recommend Mroonga 7.05 or later, old versions are not tested
+  * We strongly recommend Mroonga 7.05 or later

 ## How to use